 cTrader guarantees your order to be filled with the best price currently available, but there is no way to guarantee the exact price when using Market Orders, although, you can set the price range to fill the order only within that limit.
 Use the Limit Orders to guarantee the price.

 cTrader Web is a multi-asset-class CFD trading app that supports a huge variety of markets: stocks, indices, commodities, Forex, ETF, and cryptocurrencies.
-But the availability of one or another asset depends on your broker, and he decides what symbols they offer for trading.
-If you want to trade the symbols that your broker doesn’t offer, you should contact him directly.
+But the availability of one or another asset depends on your broker, who decides what symbols will be offered for trading.
+If you want to trade symbols that your broker doesn’t offer, you should contact the broker directly.
 Adding new symbols is a decision that is made by your broker.

 The Swap Fee is the type of fee that is charged when you hold an open position overnight.
 It is actually the interest rate differential between the two currencies of the pair you are trading.
 This fee is charged by the liquidity provider and is not necessarily a fee, as the difference in interest rates can be in your favor and hugely contribute to your profit.

 Liquidity is a degree of how fast an asset can be bought or sold.
 Liquidity is one of the most important characteristics of the market.
 With the cTrader platform, brokers usually have several liquidity providers connected to ensure high market liquidity.
 Your broker will have more information about this on their website.